sraghavendran/sraghavendran.github.io/_pages/research.md

 <details>
 <summary> Twisted S-duality (joint with <a href="https://sites.google.com/site/philsangyoo/">Philsang Yoo</a>)</summary>
 <p>
 This project aims to illustrate a framework for the systematic and rigorous investigation of some mathematical implications of string dualities.
 The key ingredients are some amazing conjectures of <a href="https://arxiv.org/abs/1606.00365">Costello-Li</a> giving descriptions of certain supersymmetry protected sectors of type II superstrings in terms of topological strings.
-This allows one to recover many calculational maneuvers familiar to string theorists in terms of data attached to a 5-Calabi-Yau category.
+This allows one to recover many calculational maneuvers familiar to string theorists in terms of data attached to a Calabi-Yau category.
 A key feature of these protected sectors is that the worldvolume theories of D-branes are twists of the worldvolume theories one normally finds.
 Since twists of supersymmetric field theories now sit on relatively firm mathematical foundations, these conjectures afford a useful framework for making mathematical conjectures about the effects of string dualities on various homotopical algebraic/derived geometric data attached to supersymmetric field theories.
 </p>

 <p>
 As a first step in this direction, we derive the action of S-duality on a certain supersymmetry protected sector of type IIB string theory.
-In mathematical terms, this amounts to constructing an action of $SL_2(\mathbb{Z})$ on the cyclic cochains of a Calabi-Yau 3-fold.
-We then show that S-duality in this protected sector is responsible for the Geometric Langlands correspondence for $GL_n$, and for a description of the quantized Coulomb branch ring of A-twisted 3d $\mathcal{N}=4$ quiver gauge theories in terms of shifted truncated Yangians.
+In mathematical terms, this amounts to constructing an action of $SL_2(\mathbb{Z})$ on a variant of the cyclic cochains of a Calabi-Yau 3-fold.
+We then provide evidence that S-duality in this protected sector is responsible for the Geometric Langlands correspondence for $GL_n$, and for a description of the quantized Coulomb branch ring of A-twisted 3d $\mathcal{N}=4$ quiver gauge theories in terms of shifted truncated Yangians.
 We conclude with some conjectures about other S-dual deformations of 4d $\mathcal{N}=4$ that our framework suggests.
 </p>
 </details>